Cheap hay fever tablets

 NHS description: Chlorphenamine is an antihistamine medicine that relieves the symptoms of allergies.
 It's used for hay fever, conjunctivitis, eczema, hives caused by food allergies and chickenpox, insect bites and stings.

-We've included the prices below to give you an idea of how online prices compare to buying in store at big chains.
+We've included the prices below to give you an idea of how bulk online pharmacy prices compare to buying from the big chains.

 NHS description: Benadryl contains the active ingredient acrivastine.
 Acrivastine belongs to a group of medicines called antihistamines which help to reduce the symptoms of allergies such as redness, itching and swelling.

-Here, there are no generic equivalents, so it's all about getting the cheapest Benadryl in stores, if that's the one you want.
+Here, there are no generic equivalents, so it's all about getting the cheapest Benadryl in stores or online, if that's the one you want.

 Cheapest Benadryl 24-tablet packs (take up to three a day)